thinhtran3588/thinhtran3588.github.io/_posts/2021-05-28-developer-guidelines.md

 ### 2. Eslint

 Use Eslint as the linter for Typescript.
-Use the below base files which having rules based on AirBnB's rules, Prettier & some custom rules.
+Use the below base files which have rules based on AirBnB's rules, Prettier & some custom rules.

 - Backend